Frequently Asked Questions

 How long will it take me to complete the M.S. program?

-On average, it takes UND students 3 years to complete one of our online nurse practitioner specialization programs: adult-gerontology primary care nurse practitioner, family nurse practitioner or psychiatric-mental health nurse practitioner program, and 2 years to complete our online nurse educator program.
+On average, it takes UND students 3 years to complete one of our online nurse practitioner specialization programs: adult-gerontology primary care nurse practitioner, family nurse practitioner or psychiatric-mental health nurse practitioner program.

 What exams am I eligible to sit for once I complete my master’s program?